darthtoad/RemoteClassroomOpenTok/readme.md

 * Go to [TokBox](https://TokBox.com/).
 Create an account and start a project.
 Find your API key, create a SessionId, and generate a token.
 * Create a file in your root directory called "gradle.properties".
 This file should have the following content: org.gradle.jvmargs=-Xmx1536m  ApiKey = "API KEY HERE" ApiSecret = "API SECRET HERE"
 * Create a file in the server folder called constants.js.
 This file should have the following content: API_KEY = "API KEY HERE"  SESSION_ID = "SESSION ID HERE"
 * Open a terminal and navigate to session.
-Enter "npm run start" to start the server at /* your ip address */:3000
+Enter "npm run start" to start the server at http://'your ip address':3000
 * Run project

 ## Known Bugs